Registered Student Organizations

 LGBTQA+ Caucuses

-Each of the five neighborhoods has a residential caucus dedicated to LGBTQA+ students.
-The residence hall groups primarily focus on providing a safe space for personal and social support and furthering education on the LGBT communities.
-Some groups have their own personal meeting room while others meet in various locations around the neighborhood.
+Each of the five neighborhoods has a residential caucus that centers LGBTQA+ students and their allies.
+The residence hall groups primarily focus on providing a safe space for personal and social support and furthering education on the communities.
+Some groups have their own personal meeting room, while others meet in various locations around the neighborhood.
 Funding for each group comes from the Residence Halls Association (RHA).

-• LIGHT (Living In Great Harmony Together) is the Brody Neighborhood LBGT Caucus.
-Contact lightmsu@msu.edu for more information.
+- LIGHT (Living In Great Harmony Together) is the Brody Neighborhood LBGTQA+ Caucus.

-• PRIDE (PEOPLE RESPECTING INDIVIDUALITY, DIVERSITY AND EQUALITY) is the West Circle LGBT Caucus.
-Contact camer120@msu.edu for more information.
+- PRIDE (PEOPLE RESPECTING INDIVIDUALITY, DIVERSITY AND EQUALITY) is the West Circle LGBTQA+ Caucus.

-• PRISM (PEOPLE RESPECTING THE INDIVIDUALITY OF STUDENTS AT MSU) is the South Neighborhood LGBT Caucus.
-Contact prism@msu.edu for more information.
+- PRISM (PEOPLE RESPECTING THE INDIVIDUALITY OF STUDENTS AT MSU) is the South Neighborhood LGBT Caucus.

-• SPECTRUM is the East Neighborhood LGBT Caucus.
-Contact spectrum@msu.edu for more information.
+- SPECTRUM is the East Neighborhood LGBT Caucus.

 TRANSCEND

-Transcend is a campus-wide caucus that seeks to build a sense of community among MSU students who are transgender, nonbinary, and/or gender non-conforming, as well as to defend their rights and advocate for their specific social, educational, and cultural needs.
-These students often face harassment, hostility, and discrimination in every area of their lives, including when interacting with the university.
-Transcend creates a supportive network to assist in combating the transphobia, cissexism, transmisogyny, and isolation that these students frequently experience.
+Transcend is a campus-wide caucus that recognizes and centers MSU students who are transgender, nonbinary, and/or gender non-conforming, and advocates for their social, educational, and cultural needs.
+Transcend creates a supportive network to assist in combating the transphobia, cissexism, transmisogyny, and isolation that these students experience.

 Black caucuses on Michigan State University’s campus were first known and organized as “Black Dorm Organizations.”
 There was an organization which was in existence known as the Black United Front, which represented Black students as a whole on campus, but it was found to be more effective to have a representative group in the residence halls as well.

-Each of MSU’s five neighborhood has a black caucus.
+Each of MSU’s five neighborhood has a black caucus which centers black and African American students.
 They are listed below: